 Like other activities, computers can also be addictive; computer addiction is a condition that occurs when someone's life is consumed with being on the computer.
 Computer addiction is a growing health problem that is often treated through setting limits, therapy, and support groups.

 If you or someone you know is struggling, contact the SAMHSA (Substance Abuse and Mental Health Services Administration) free hotline at 1-800-662-4357.
 SAMHSA's helpline is free, confidential, and available for English and Spanish-speaking people 24/7, 365 days a year.

 Addictive computer activities

 When talking about computer addiction, it's describing one or more of the following activities while on the computer.

 Playing computer games can be extremely fun, gratifying, and a great escape.
 Unfortunately, computer gaming, especially online games, can be very addictive, and many are designed to keep you playing as long as possible.

 Online gaming can also include online gambling, where real money is used to play slots, card games, or other betting games.

-Viewing Internet pornography is another common form of computer addiction that gets in the way of someone's real life and their relationships.
+Viewing Internet porn is another common form of computer addiction that gets in the way of someone's real life and their relationships.

 The Internet has an endless amount of things to keep people entertained and can also be an addiction.
 In addition to the other addictions mentioned here, someone addicted to the Internet may spend all their time browsing the Internet or watching videos on services like YouTube and Twitch.